-This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/4/2026.
+This is not intended to be legal advice and is based on the most recent laws and executive orders available as of 5/11/2026.

 What Is Sexual Orientation Discrimination?

 The federal Title VII of the Civil Rights Act of 1964 makes it unlawful for employers to discriminate on the basis of sex.
 The Supreme Court has interpreted this to include sexual orientation.
 New York State Human Rights Law expanded on this protection, and the Sexual Orientation Non-Discrimination Act (SONDA) amended state law to explicitly include sexual orientation as a protected class.
-This change took effect in 2003.
+This amendment took effect in 2003.

 Examples of sexual orientation discrimination in the workplace include: